ztyyLV/web-twain-docs/faq/stop-default-scanner-popup.md

 ## Can I stop the scanner from showing its default popup when there is a paper jam?

-Dynamic Web TWAIN cannot prevent showing the popup of the printer UI, it comes from the scanner driver.
-But if you want, you can catch the error code from the driver and handle it.
+Dynamic Web TWAIN cannot prevent showing the popup of the printer UI as the popup comes from the scanner driver.
+But if you would like, you can catch the error code from the driver and handle it.